 45. Past and Present.
 There is no achievement of which the British government is more proud than the preservation of so many states in the midst of its territories.
-Before the establishment of British rule the states were either annexed by a stronger power, as by the emperor of Delhi, or by the Sikh Lion of the Punjab, Ranjit Singh, or else they were left in a state of chronic disturbance and civil war as in Central India.
+Before the establishment of British rule the states were either annexed by a stronger power, as by the emperor of Delhi, or by the Sikh Lion of the Punjab.
+Ranjit Singh, or else they were left in a state of chronic disturbance and civil war as in Central India.
 The alternative in old days lay between absorption and anarchy.
 Even after the successful wars which the British company waged in defence of its factories in Surat, Madras, Calcutta, and Bombay, the difficulty of transforming the princes and chiefs of the states into loyal neighbours and allies was so great as to seem a hopeless task, and it required many changes of policy.
-Success has, however, been attained by a resolute adherence to a principle which was expressed by a Secretary of State for India in these terms, written in 1860: "It is not by the extension of our empire that its permanence is to be secured, but by the character of British rule in the territories already committed to our care, and by showing that we are as willing to respect the rights of others as we are capable of maintaining our own."
+Success has, however, been attained by a resolute adherence to a principle which was expressed by a · Secretary of State for India in these terms, written in "It is not by the extension of our empire 1860: that its permanence is to be secured, but by the character of British rule in the territories already committed to our care, and by showing that we are as willing to respect the rights of others as we are capable of maintaining our own."

 46. Lord Cornwallis.
 The first step taken by the company with the intention of preserving the native states had to be retraced It ended in failure and continual wars.
 The British traders, who had obtained the emperor's sanads and had proceeded peacefully and lawfully to establish their factories on the sea coast, had neither the desire nor the idea of exchanging commerce for rule.
 Their first object was to engage in profitable trade, not to take part in intrigues and wars.
 When they were forced by attacks to defend themselves and to strengthen their positions, the English parliament did all in its power to restrain them from undertaking larger responsibilities.
 Accordingly, in the reign of George III. an Act was passed in 1793, which recited the words that "to pursue schemes of conquest and extension of dominion are measures repugnant to the wish, the honour, and the policy of this nation."
 The authorities at home tried to carry out this view, and they forbade their officers in India to enter into any engagements with the native states which could be avoided.
-Lord Wellesley, however, during his term of office (1798-1805), not only established British power by bringing fresh territories under its rule, but required the country princes to enter into subordinate relations with the Company.
-He introduced the system of subsidiary forces, under which troops were provided for the defence of the native states, and security was taken for their payment.
-But on his departure Lord Cornwallis again reverted to the policy of nonintervention, and civil war soon spread like a jungle fire.
+In pursuance of these orders Lord Cornwallis not only refused to protect chiefs who asked for the British alliance, but he even cancelled some treaties into which his predecessors and the government of Bombay had been drawn.
+His policy was one of not intervening in the affairs of the chiefs who were constantly at war with each other.
+The . result was that civil war spread like a jungle fire, and the British districts were overrun by bands of armed robbers who found a shelter in foreign territory.